 - Fishing: I am not big into fishing, so I did not do this, but if you are looking for a fishing adventure, I would check this website out for more info.
 Happy catching!

-- Scuba Diving certification (don’t forget to rent a go-pro!): this is the most highly-recommended certification company, according to Trip Advisor, and they have locations throughout the islands.
-It ain’t cheap to get scuba certified, but I have a feeling this is one of the most unique places you can go about it.
+- Scuba Diving certification (don’t forget to rent a go-pro!): It ain’t cheap to get scuba certified, but I have a feeling this is one of the most unique places you can go about it.

 - Hiking into the protected forest land with a guide: I must first mention that it is prohibited to visit without a guide.
 There are huge fines, and it is overall a bad idea to go without a guide, since they know what is most interesting to see, how to tell you about it, and most importantly how to avoid hurting the island’s delicate eco-system.
 Having said that, there are seemingly-endless options to see the inner-sanctum of the island, and some of the most highly-recommended ones are this and this, with English-, Spanish-, German- and French-speaking guides available.

 - The Terrestrial Tour: El Junco, Puerto Chino, La Galapaguera (You hire a taxi driver, usually whichever one your hotel prefers, and for $60 per vehicle they spend the morning or afternoon taking you and whoever else is in the car to these three beautiful stops.
 You’ll probably want to use your entire camera battery at El Junco, but save some for the other two spots.
 El Junco is a breathtaking freshwater lake in the middle of an inactive volcano; Puerto Chino is a really pretty and somewhat secluded beach which can be hard to get to otherwise; La Galapaguera is the island’s breeding station for their famous tortoises, where they care for them before releasing them back in their native habitat of Punta Pitt.